Types of Bleeding Disorders and Factor Deficiencies

 The Symptoms of Factor X Deficiency

-People with this disorder can have mild to severe symptoms, including nose bleeds, frequent bruising, excessive menstrual bleeding, and gastrointestinal bleeding.
+People with this disorder can have mild to severe symptoms, including nose bleeds, frequent bruising, excessive menstrual bleeding, and intramuscular bleeding.
 Bleeding within the skull may be severe.

 Factor X Deficiency.
 National Hemophilia Foundation website. https://www.hemophilia.org/Bleeding-Disorders/Types-of-Bleeding-Disorders/Other-Factor-Deficiencies/Factor-X. Accessed January 26, 2017.